-Today we challenge this notion.
+Today, we challenge this notion.

 The fact that the woman doesn't need us makes her a challenge.
 We know that we've got to be at our best with that woman — whatever our best happens to be.
-And the man knows that if she does end up with him, she's there because she wants him not because she needs him.
-And there are no surprises with the woman who is a challenge.
+If she does end up with him, she's there because she wants him, not because she needs him.
+And there are no surprises with the woman who's a challenge.
 We know right away who she is and what she's about.

-Guys do not love the chase.
+But what guys don't love, is the chase.
 When you swaddle the concept of the chase with a healthy dose of logic, it's crystal clear why that type of gamesmanship makes little sense.
 Why begin something new and potentially great by being artfully disingenuous?
-When you pretend to be less interested than you really are, does this not set the tone for the rampant game-playing aspect of mating and dating most of us want eliminated?
+When you pretend to be less interested than you really are, does this not set the tone for the rampant game-playing aspect of dating most of us want eliminated?

 Don't believe it when someone tries to convince you it's not "ladylike," and definitely don't believe that guys don't like a woman who makes the first introductory move.

 Our varied points of view on those issues shape who we are.
 Why play coy about it?
-We're aware that this approach flies in the face of all conventional dating wisdom but ultimately, it's the way to go.
+We're aware that this approach flies in the face of all conventional dating wisdom, but ultimately, it's the way to go.
 Be honestly you.